pydata/pydata-sphinx-theme/docs/user_guide/customizing.rst

    Note that these are `CSS variables <css-variable-help_>`_ and not `SASS variables <https://sass-lang.com/documentation/variables>`_.
-   For the difference between the two, see he theme is defined with CSS variables, not SASS variables!
+   The theme is defined with CSS variables, not SASS variables!

 Replacing/Removing Fonts